 You'll have the chance to broaden your experience on one of our field trips.
 Past trips have included Venice, Italy

-You’ll have access to all our facilities, including two dedicated drama studios, a highly flexible black-box performance space as well as an additional rehearsal space.
+You’ll have access to all our creative industries facilities, including two dedicated drama studios, a highly flexible black-box performance space as well as an additional rehearsal space.
 In Years 1 and 2, you'll also have the chance to put on a production in our Mumford Theatre, which presents a range of touring professional touring companies, local community and student theatre, as well as music concerts.

 You can take part in our many extra-curricular activities, our poetry and writing evenings, research symposia and conferences, as well as many student societies including the Creative Writing Society, the Stand-up Comedy Society, the Poetry Society and the Harry Potter Society.